vmware/vic-product/docs/user_doc/vic_vsphere_admin/using_vicmachine.md

 You can include the user name and password in the target URL.
 If you are deploying a VCH on vCenter Server, specify the user name for an account that has the Administrator role on that vCenter Server instance. <pre>--target <i>vcenter_or_esxi_username</i>:<i>password</i>@<i>vcenter_or_esxi_address</i></pre>

 If you do not include the user name in the target URL, you must specify the `--user` option.
-If you do not specify the `--password` option or include the password in the target URL, `vic-machine create` prompts you to enter the password.
+If you do not specify the `--password` option or include the password in the target URL, `vic-machine` prompts you to enter the password.

 If you are deploying a VCH on a vCenter Server instance that includes more than one datacenter, include the datacenter name in the target URL.
 If you include an invalid datacenter name, `vic-machine create` fails and suggests the available datacenters that you can specify.  <pre>--target <i>vcenter_server_address</i>/<i>datacenter_name</i></pre>